interpretablefa/interpretablefa/README.md

 # The `interpretablefa` package
 ## Overview
-This is a package for performing interpretable factor analysis.
+This is a package, which is available on the [Python Package Index](https://pypi.org/project/interpretablefa/), for performing interpretable factor analysis.
 This implements the priorimax rotation, including the associated interpretability index and plot, that are described [here](https://arxiv.org/abs/2409.11525).

 It also contains several helper and visualization functions and wraps several functions from the `factor_analyzer` package.